La Reina del Truébano: Uniform and instruments

-Today, they play asturian gaita in B flat tone, and also high tension snare drums, and tenor and bass drums.
+La Reina del Truébano plays asturian gaita in B flat tone, and uses high tension snare drums and tenor and bass drums.

-They wear the traditional asturian costume with colors green, yellow and black, being recognised their high level overall look, winning several prizes for this.
+They wear the traditional asturian costume with green, yellow and black colors.
+The band is recognised for the high quality of their costumes.

 El Enxambre

-La Reina del Truébano have one of the biggest and well formed source of gaita players of Asturias and Spain: El Enxambre.
+La Reina del Truébano has a band where future gaita players of Asturias and Spain are formed: El Enxambre.